 In Memoriam: Dr. Tony Paredes

-The Poarch nation is planning a memoriam for Paredes at its next Evening with the Elders event on November 4.
+The Poarch nation is planning a memoriam for Paredes at its next Evening with the Elders event on November 4 (PDF).
 Paredes worked as an anthropology professor at Florida State University for more than thirty years and remained involved with the Poarch Creek Nation throughout his life, playing an integral part in their documentation as a tribe and case for recognition by the federal government in 1984.
-He published “The Creek Nation East of the Mississippi” about the Poarch Band, as well as “Indians of the Southeast in the Late 20th Century,” “Paradoxes of Modernism and Indianness in the Southeast,” and many other works, listed in his official bibliography Paredes’ Poarch Bibliography.
+He published “The Creek Nation East of the Mississippi” about the Poarch Band, as well as “Indians of the Southeast in the Late 20th Century,” “Paradoxes of Modernism and Indianness in the Southeast,” and many other works, listed in his official bibliography (DOC) Paredes’ Poarch Bibliography.
 Paredes’s obituary was recently published in the Orlando Sentinel.

 For more information about the Poarch Creek oral history interviews, digitization initiatives, and cultural heritage education and preservation efforts in the Poarch Nation, contact Diana Dombrowski, senior research associate at the Samuel Proctor Oral History Program (firstname.lastname@example.org) or Deidre Dees, Tribal Archivist for the Poarch Band of Creek Indians in Atmore, Alabama (email@example.com).